mengde-1997/mengde-1997/index.md

 I'm MENG DE and a Msc student of HongKong University majored in Electrical and Electronic Engineering now.
 My research interests include analog&digital IC design,smart sensors and computer architecture（especially AI core).
-And I am looking for a RA/phd position in these fields.
+And I am looking for a RA/phd position now.